 Nusa Dua and Tanjung Benoa

-If you are into resort-style holidaying and going 5-star in a sprawling resort with all of the trimmings, Nusa Dua and Benoa are the place for you!
+If you are into resort-style holidaying and going 5-star in a sprawling resort with all of the trimmings, Nusa Dua and Benoa are the best cities in Bali to visit!

 Sanur generally attracts an older and more family-orientated crowd.
 With a great sheltered beach for swimming and a much slower pace than the Kuta/Seminyak/Canggu area, Sanur offers a more village feel, making it one of the preferred areas of Bali for families.